-I was going to comment on this issue and then I received Victor Davis Hanson’s commentary below and decided he said it all splendidly.
+I was going to comment on this issue and then I saw Victor Davis Hanson’s commentary on Rip McIntosh’s blog and decided he said it all splendidly.
 This is a commentary rife with logic, which of course, is exactly what the BLM and Antifa thugs have no grasp of as they riot, burn, and loot their way through cities like Portland, Seattle, Chicago, and Kenosha.

 All they care about is “canceling” those who disagree with their perverse dogmas.
 In this case, the person they are now trying to cancel is FOX News anchor and commentator Tucker Carlson.
 Fortunately, they have neither the brains nor the wherewithal to accomplish the cancellation of Mr. Carlson or the termination of his highly popular television show, Tucker Carlson Tonight.